Products sold in a smaller retail or market setting may not need to have a barcode

 Almost all of the medium and larger retailers like Wal-Mart, Whole Foods, or Costco will require a product label or packaging to have a UPC code before the product can be sold or carried in-store.

 If your product packaging will be required to have a UPC code, then it's important to consider where you will place the barcode itself.
 The barcode needs to be accessible on the outermost layer of the packaging so it can be easily scanned.
 Let's say that your product is a nutritional supplement, and it's sold in a medicine bottle that has a label - and that bottle is then placed in an individual cardboard box (like a standard box of Advil or Tylenol.)
-It does not make sense to print a barcode on both the bottle label and on the outside packaging.
+It does not make sense to print barcode labels on both the bottle and on the outside packaging.
 Many times, the only place that the barcode needs to be accessible is on the outermost packaging or label.
 This will allow you to utilize the extra space on the actual label for other informational or design purposes.

 In short, if you're planning to print labels for products that will be sold in a farmers market or small retail setting then you may be able to skip the barcode on your label all together.
 However, if your product will be sold in a larger retail environment, including a UPC barcode on the label may be an absolute requirement.